-Steve Jenkins enter his 31st season as Evangelís head basketball coach in 2012-13.
-Jenkins, Evangelís all-time leader in menís basketball coaching wins, was inducted into the Springfield Area Sports Hall of Fame in 2011 and has won more than 500 games in his career.
+Steve Jenkins enters his 32nd season as Evangel’s head basketball coach in 2013-14.
+Jenkins, Evangel’s all-time leader in men’s basketball coaching wins, was inducted into the Missouri Basketball Coaches Association Hall of Fame in 2014 and the Springfield Area Sports Hall of Fame in 2011 and has won 587 games in his career.

 Jenkins guided his 2001-02 team to the NAIA-II National Championship, a 35-1 overall record, a perfect 20-0 conference record and a HAAC Tournament Championship.
 He was named NAIA National Coach of the Year that season as his team was ranked #1 nationally throughout the year.
 He has coached Evangel to five Heart of America conference titles and 10 NAIA national tournament appearances.